tfg13/LanXchange/README.md

 LanXchange uses your local (wifi-)network to transfer files and folder directly, without DVDs or flash drives.

-It is very simple to use, you only have to launch the application and drag files into the window on one computer to offer them.
+LanXchange is very simple to use, just drag files into the window on one computer to make them available in your home network.
-When you start LanXchange on another computer, those files will be detected automatically and show up on the screen.
+When started on other computers, LanXchange automatically detects those files.
-Just click them and the transfer starts immediately.
+Your transfer starts after a simple click.

 Features
 --------